FUE Hair Transplant in Singapore with Dr Tyng Tan

 When you are not actively undergoing a period of active hair shedding (telogen effluvium), chemo-induced shedding, (anagen effluvium), in the absence of certain scalp conditions like active alopecia areata, active lichen planopilaris, active frontal fibrosing alopecia or other scarring alopecias, to name a few.

-6. WHO ARE SUITABLE CANDIDATES FOR FUES?
+6. WHO ARE SUITABLE CANDIDATES FOR FUE?

 The right patients for FUE should be in good health and with adequate donor density.
 This means that there should be enough hair from the donor area because the backsides of the scalp can provide very little hair for FUE.